mmikowski/jquery.event.ue/README.md

 # jquery.event.ue #

 ## Summary ##

-Use this jQuery plugin to handle both desktop and touch input with unified events.
-It is currently being used in commercial SPAs and is featured in the book
+Use this jQuery plugin to use the same handlers for both desktop and touch input events.
+It is currently used in commercial SPAs and is featured in the book
-[Single page web applications - JavaScript end-to-end][1]
+[Single Page Aeb Applications - JavaScript end-to-end][1] which is also [available directly from Manning][2].

 Supported motions for both desktop and touch devices include: